arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Identity Federation in AWS.md

 ---
 created: 2022-05-11T10:08:07+05:30
-updated: 2022-05-11T20:44:06+05:30
+updated: 2022-05-14T14:24:29+05:30
 ---
 [[AWS Solutions Architect Associate (SAA-C02)]]

 ---
 # Identity Federation in AWS
-- Federation lets **users outside of AWS to assume temporary role** for accessing AWS resources using a **third-party identity provider**.
+- Federation lets **users outside of AWS to assume temporary role** for accessing AWS resources using a **third-party identity provider**
+- **Need to configure IAM roles** with the required policies that users will assume
 - No need to create lAM users (user management by the third-party identity provider)
 - Need to setup a trust between identity provider and IAM
 - Flavors